 Thanks to NSW Health Service for keeping us up to date with the latest information about Covid -19.
-The Industry partnerships, Specialist Homelessness Services network webinars have also been invaluable.
+The Industry partnerships, Specialist Homelessness Services been identified as an initiative in network webinars have also been invaluable.

 Continued Quality assurance, Work Health and Safety, including risk assessment and reviews, are paramount in the operations of the service and continue to be discussed in our weekly team meetings.